-The spouse or domestic partner of a faculty or staff members is eligible to receive tuition assistance once the employee has completed 120 days of full-time employment and continues in a full-time position while their spouse or domestic partner is enrolled in courses.
+The spouse or domestic partner of a faculty, staff, or UNITE HERE bargaining unit member is eligible to receive tuition assistance once the employee has completed 120 days of full-time employment and continues in a full-time position while their spouse or domestic partner is enrolled in courses.

 The benefit is available only during periods in which a faculty, staff, or bargaining unit member is employed full-time, or during periods of authorized leave not exceeding one year in duration from which the faculty, staff or bargaining unit member will return to full-time employment